 Please fill out an interest form to learn more about the program.

 The violence inherent in the Palestinian Israeli conflict, the harm that has been done to both Palestinians and Israelis, and the often contradictory information that is presented about the conflict make this a difficult issue to discuss.
 It is likely that addressing this topic will raise political sensitivities and political concerns among members of your faith community.
 The best way to address these concerns while promoting learning and action is to take time to listen to Palestinians and Israelis and to learn about the ways in which Israelis and Palestinians are impacted by violence and human rights violations today.

 - Read AFSC's "Principles for a Just and Lasting Peace" and discuss the document as a community or in your adult religious education curiculum.

-- Read posts at Acting in Faith on Israel and Palestine highlighting the work of Quakers and AFSC to make change.
+- Read posts at Acting in Faith on Israel and Palestine highlighting the work Quakers and AFSC are doing to make change.

 - Invite a speaker to talk about the region and what you can do to get involved.
-Email Madeline or Lucy for ideas.
+Email Lucy for ideas.

 2. Join a national network

 All around the country, Quakers are taking action in their communities to help bring about peace with justice in Israel and Palestine.

 - Become an AFSC Meeting/Church liaison and participate in calls with AFSC staff about how you can partner with us on our efforts in the United States to end the Israeli occupation of Palestinian territories.